tewhatuora/air-fhir-ig/input/pagecontent/immunusationUpdateMessage.md

 [update-immunisation-response-message-1](Bundle-update-immunisation-response1.html)

 ### Notes
-1. flag to indicate message is to be sent to all interested parties

-This has been done as an extension to messgaeheader, but there is  no to place in the messgae definition that the AirMessgaeHeader profile should be used.
-We might consider having a differennt event type instead - e.g IMMUNISATION_UPDATE_ALL
+1. flag to indicate message is to be sent to all interested parties.
+This has been done as an extension to messageheader, but there is  no to place in the message definition that the AirMessgaeHeader profile should be used.
+We might consider having a different event type instead - e.g IMMUNISATION_UPDATE_ALL

-2. I have used David's scripst to generate profile and extensions .xml which means the IG menus for those get properly rendered.
+2. I have used David's scripts to generate profile and extensions .xml which means the IG menus for those get properly rendered.
 Do we want the scripts included in the codebase and run as part of the pipeline?
 3. added business rules
 4. added processing flag to examples